bbc/kandl-style-guide/README.md

 * [CSS Guide](css.md)
 * [JavaScript Guide](js.md)

+## ESLint

+Note that we have an ESLint config which should be used in any project using ESLint: see https://github.com/bbc/kandl-eslint-config for usage.

 ## License

 This Style Guide is licensed under the MIT License and is copyrighted by the BBC except where stated.
 Please see [LICENSE.md](LICENSE.md) for the full license.